-I am a happy user of DigitalOcean virtual private servers.
-I get commission if you open an account with DO through this link and stay a while.
-DigitalOcean will credit $10 to your account when you add a payment method.
+I get a commission if you open an account through this link and stay a while.
+DigitalOcean will credit $10 when you add a payment method.
 That gets you a generous slab of Linux-based VPS hosting for nothing and helps support this site.

 This is the personal web site of Ian Sharpe, a software developer and writer based in Bath, United Kingdom.

 Before taking up software development full-time I had a career in computer magazine publishing.
 A hobbyist obsession with programming diverted me into magazines from an even earlier career in railway civil engineering.
 That was in 1986 and for the next 16 years I was a writer and editor on high-profile titles.
 Some visitors may remember me from publications of yore such as PC Plus, PC Answers, PC Today and CPC Computing.

 There used to be a lot more (I reckon I wrote over a million words over my magazine career) but I drop items that become too outdated.
 The remainder survives while it stays popular, which remarkably it does.

 Some of my publishing experiences were exceptionally satisfying and many were great fun.
 But the world changed and the tide turned against the big-circulation magazines of the eighties and nineties.
 The gravy train was running out of juice and it was time to disembark, re-invent and move on.

 So I switched career once more and spent five years as a developer at a busy digital printing outfit.

 Now I work freelance, dividing my time between projects at local technical software/electronics company Dot Software and whatever else I am engaged in.
 My professional services site is www.iansharpe.com.